Binary Search Algorithm Code Template

 Loop?

-Answer: Using the same analysis method, because right = nums.length
+Answer: Analyzing in the same way, because right = nums.length

 .
 Therefore, the "search interval" in each loop is [left, right)